grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 The _Prospect_ picked up speed, and the low-pressure air system soon had pumped enough into the ballast tanks to fully surface the boat, stranding pieces of refuse on the now-dry deck.

 Percy put Bastian in the lookout ring and had Hemi take over at the controls of the boat.
 She piloted herself, constantly scanning ahead, and sometimes yelling a small course correction down to Hemi.
 In half an hour, the eastern sky had lightened, but the western sky behind still pursued them with a dense blackness.

 With no crew to listen to sonar, they had no chance of hearing the torpedo that slipped into the water.

 They did not know it was there until the percussive sound of an explosion caught Percy and Bastian in the back of their heads.
-They spun around to find the source, and a glowing ball of orange was lifting slowly up from the surface a few miles back, a central point of sparkling light that reflected in the oily sheen and the shadowed chunks of refuse.
+They spun around to find the source, and a glowing ball of orange was lifting slowly up from the surface a few miles back, a central point of sparkling light that reflected in the oily sheen and the dark chunks of refuse.

 "Fuck," said Bastian quietly.